Excel Ribbon Shortcuts

 ribbon down key

-If you press Alt+H (or any other shortcut key to activate the ribbon), you can then use your DOWN arrow key to select a command within the tab you have chosen.
-If you select a command like the font command shown above, and then once again press the DOWN arrow key, a drop down list will she shown for the selected command.
+If you press ALT > H (or any other shortcut key to activate the Ribbon), you can then use the (down arrow) key to choose a command in the active tab.
+If you choose a command like the font command shown above, and then once again press the key, a drop down is shown for the selected command.

 Move to Next Submenu Command